Gamey404/gamey-blog/content/posts/pinephone-fractal.md

 +++
 author = "Gamey"
-title = "Fractal on the Pinephone." date = "2021-01-23"
+title = "Fractal on the Pinephone" date = "2021-01-23"
 description = "A short guide to using the matrix client Fractal with encryption on the Pinephone." tags = [
-    "Pinephone", "ArchLinux", "fractal",
+"Pinephone", "Linux Phone", "fractal",
 ]

 +++